MrAhile/K8s-CKA/7-Security/security-context.md

 ## Exercise

-1. Create a pod named *secure* with a single container based on the *alpine:3.15* image running the command "sleep 3600" with the user ID 1000 and the group ID 1000
+1. Create a Pod named *secure* with a single container based on the *alpine:3.15* image running the command "sleep 3600" with the user ID 1000 and the group ID 1000

 2. Run a shell in the container verify the owner of the process